How to detect and remove CrossRider malware on Mac

 How to remove Crossrider in a click

-CleanMyMac’s malware database is updated regularly and so it knows about all the latest malware threats.
+CleanMyMac’s malware database is updated regularly, and so it knows about all the latest malware threats.
 When you select it and press Scan, it scans your Mac for malware.
-If out doesn’t find anything, it gives your Mac a clean bill of health.
-If it does find something, it shows you what it’s found and allows you to either remove it at the press of a button, or review the results first and then remove it.
+If it doesn’t find anything, it gives your Mac a clean bill of health.
+If it does find something, it shows you the entire list and allows you to either remove it at the press of a button or review the results first and then remove it.
 Because it knows where all the different elements of each piece of malware are stored, it can remove them all in one go.

-1. Download and install CleanMyMac X, then launch it
+1. Download and install CleanMyMac X, then launch it.

-2. Choose the Malware Removal utility
+2. Choose the Malware Removal utility.

-3. Press Scan
+3. Press Scan.

-4. Press Remove
+4. Press Remove.

-The latest Crossrider variant masquerades as an update to Adobe Flash and is bundled with an app called Advanced Mac Cleaner.
+The latest CrossRider variant masquerades as an update to Adobe Flash and is bundled with an app called Advanced Mac Cleaner.
 It also installs a Profile in System Preferences that changes settings in Safari and Chrome in order to redirect your browser homepage.